 By introducing presumptions for reckless driving, this bill aims to hold accountable those who endanger others through their actions behind the wheel.
 Additionally, integrating a vehicular violence awareness component into the pre-licensing course underscores the importance of fostering a culture of responsibility and respect among drivers.
 ABATE of NY believes that such initiatives will not only enhance road safety but also contribute to a more informed and conscientious driving community.
 Through education and awareness, ABATE of NY seeks to reduce the incidence of reckless driving and vehicular violence, ultimately creating safer roads for all users in New York State.

-A1788 referred to Transportation Committee on 1/14/25.
-S2061 referred to Transportation Committee on 1/15/25
+A1788 referred to Transportation Committee on 1/14/25 S2061 advanced to third reading in the Transportation Committee on 5/1/25